 - give more than one grant in any one year to the same organisation

 - give a grant to an organisation that receives an annual grant from the Council

-In 2016/17 the Town Council made the following grants -
+In 2020/21 the Town Council awarded grants to the following organisations -

 To find out more about obtaining a Council grant, read the grant policy document below and then return the application form and other required documents to the Town Clerk.

 The Town Council gives annual grants to the following organisations - Fleet Arts, Derbyshire Citizens Advice Bureau, Derbyshire Community Transport, Belper North Mill Trust, Accessible Belper, Belper Street Angels and Derbyshire Children's Holiday Centre.